On Tate Acyclicity and Uniformity of Berkovich Spectra and Adic Spectra: Introduction

-First of all, we are interested in whether there is a good criterion of the sheaf condition.
-We recall several known facts for it. \begin{thm}[J.\ Tate] Every affinoid $k$-algebra is sheafy. \end{thm} \begin{thm}[V.\ G.\ Berkovich] Every $k$-affinoid algebra is sheafy. \end{thm} \begin{thm}[R.\ Huber] Every strongly Noetherian f-adic Tate ring is sheafy. \end{thm} \begin{thm}[P.\ Scholze] Every perfectoid affinoid $K$-algebra is sheafy. \end{thm} Theorem \ref{Tate} and Theorem \ref{Berkovich} are results for Berkovich spectra, and Theorem \ref{Huber} and Theorem \ref{Scholze} are results for adic spectra.
-Here the base field $k$ in Theorem \ref{Tate} and Theorem \ref{Berkovich} is a complete valuation field of height at most $1$, and the base field $K$ in Theorem \ref{Scholze} is a perfectoid field.
-The great appearance of perfectoid theory yields an expectation that there is a good wide isomorphism class of Banach algebras (resp.\ Banach affinoid rings) containing both reduced affinoid $k$-algebras and perfectoid $K$-algebras (resp.\ reduced strongly Noetherian f-adic Tate rings and perfectoid affinoid $K$-algebras).
-For example, consider the class of uniform Banach $k$-algebras (resp.\ uniform affinoid rings). \begin{qst} Is every uniform Banach $k$-algebra (resp.\ every uniform affinoid ring) sheafy? \end{qst} We remark that the notion of the uniformity of an affinoid ring differs from that of a Banach $k$-algebra.
-The former one corresponds to the notion of a Banach function algebra, because an affinoid ring whose topology is given by a norm naturally forgets the norm.
-We also consider the property of an affinoid ring precisely corresponding to the uniformity of a Banach $k$-algebra.
-We call it the strong uniformity.
+Theorem \ref{Tate} and Theorem \ref{Berkovich} are results for Berkovich spectra, and Theorem \ref{Huber} and Theorem \ref{Scholze} are results for adic spectra.
+Here the base field $K$ in Theorem \ref{Tate} and Theorem \ref{Berkovich} is a complete valuation field of height at most $1$, and the base field $K$ in Theorem \ref{Scholze} is a perfectoid field.
+The great appearance of perfectoid theory yields an expectation that there is a good class of Banach algebras (resp.\ affinoid rings) containing both reduced affinoid $K$-algebras and perfectoid $K$-algebras (resp.\ reduced strongly Noetherian Tate rings and perfectoid affinoid $K$-algebras).
+For example, consider the class of uniform Banach $k$-algebras (resp.\ uniform affinoid rings).